steigerbalett/fritzbox-blocklist/README.md

 Short instructions:

 1. See [AVM's instructions on how to setup a blacklist in your Fritz!Box](http://en.avm.de/service/fritzbox/fritzbox-7490/knowledge-base/publication/show/8_Restricting-Internet-access-using-parental-controls/)
-2. Copy contents of [fritzbox-blacklist.txt](https://raw.githubusercontent.com/fboes/fritzbox-blacklist/master/fritzbox-blacklist.txt) to your Fritz!Box' blacklist
+2. Copy contents of [fritzbox-blacklist.txt](https://raw.githubusercontent.com/steigerbalett/fritzbox-blacklist/master/fritzbox-blacklist.txt) to your Fritz!Box' blacklist
-2. Copy contents of [fritzbox-blacklist-extra.txt](https://raw.githubusercontent.com/fboes/fritzbox-blacklist/master/fritzbox-blacklist-extra.txt) to your Fritz!Box' blacklist for the removal of possibly nice services
+2. Copy contents of [fritzbox-blacklist-NoAmazonUpdates.txt](https://raw.githubusercontent.com/steigerbalett/fritzbox-blacklist/master/fritzbox-blacklist-NoAmazonUpdates.txt) to your Fritz!Box' blacklist for the removal of possiblity of amazon devices to contact their updateserver
 4. Be sure to check if HTTPS traffic is still allowed

 This will work with a standard firmware.